pattern

 a light silver-gray metal used primarily for making cooking equipment and aircraft parts

-Ex: The bicycle frame is made aluminum, making it easier to carry and maneuver compared to traditional steel frames .
+Ex: The bicycle frame is made from aluminum, making it easier to carry and maneuver compared to traditional steel frames .

 daily words